JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 >
 {type="note"}

-To set up the library, in `shared/build.gradle.kts`, specify the SKIE plugin and click the **Sync** button.
+To set up the library, specify the SKIE plugin in `shared/build.gradle.kts` and click the **Sync** button.

 ```kotlin
 plugins {